 1. Products may be homogeneous or differentiated.

-2. Examples include many industrial products such as steel and large consumer durables such as appliances.
+2. Examples include many industrial products such as steel and consumer goods like soda.

 a.
 Eventually American companies became more competitive.

 b.
 The price was lower real wages for manufacturing workers.

 c.
 The oligopolistic nature of the video game consol market

 4. Concentration ratios measure the amount of total output controlled by a few firms.

 a. eight-firm concentration ratio - Amosweb is Economics ..

 a.
 Six movie studios movie studios receive 90% of American film revenues.

 b.
 The television industry is mostly an oligopoly of five companies: Disney/ABC , CBS Corporation

 c.
 NBC Universal Time Warner and News Corporation See Concentration of media ownership .